MartonSarosi/First-person-controller-tutorial/README.md

 We also want to limit the camera's rotation to 180 degrees, this is called clamping (flipping the camera to a point behind the player).

-It's time to add a script to Main Camera = mouseLook.
+It's time to add a script to the Main Camera called mouseLook.
 In  the script, first we will assign a public float for our mouse sensitivity, a transform for our body and a float called xRotation that will help us with clamping.
 ```.cs
 public float mouseSens;